-At present, the Regal group owns a fleet of 3 Airbus passenger aircraft.
-Two of the aircraft are on operating leases with a major international airline operator in Europe, which are running on normal terms.
-Due to the global coronavirus pandemic, the lessee for the other aircraft has been in payment defaults.
-The Regal group took action to terminate the lease in November 2021 and has recovered possession of the aircraft.
-The Regal group is working closely with the professional aircraft manager to remarket this aircraft for sale or for re-lease.
+At present, the Regal group owns a fleet of 3 Airbus passenger aircraft, two of which are on operating leases with a major international airline operator in Europe and are running on normal terms.
+The other remaining aircraft was repossessed by the Regal group in November 2021 due to the default of the lessee and a disposition proposal is being finalised with the aircraft manager.